AltropInc/alt/doc/script/OutputFormatting.md

 :s\[\[\[*start*]*fill*]*align*]\[*width*]\[*end*]

-`:s` intruduces a packed string for string alignment formats.
+`:s` introduces a packed string for string alignment formats.
 If the first character following `:s` is immediately followed by one of the alignment characters, that first character is treated as the fill character to use.
 The fill and align values only make sense if you also specify a width value, although it is not an error to specify them without width, but without width, the alignment will not take effect.
 The `align` character can have any of the values <, >, or ^.
 The meaning of these is as follows:

 * \< – left-justified, which is equivalent to `align=0`, and this is the default.
 * \> – right-justified, which is equivalent to `align=1`.